open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

 activity?.SetTag("hello", "world");
 ```

-Run your application and verify that the `my key` tag is added to `Activity`:
+Run your application and verify that the `MyService` tag is added to `Activity`:

 ```shell
 Activity.TraceId:            0e1dc24e2e63796bfc8186e24f916f5f